shasankp000/mcdl_core_rs/README.md

 # mcdl_core_rs
-A Minecraft downloader written in rust,
+A Minecraft downloader written in rust

 ## Features